allegroai/clearml-serving/README.md

 - You now have the latency distribution, over time.
 - Repeat the same process for x0, the query would be `100 * increase(test_model_sklearn:x0_bucket[1m]) / increase(test_model_sklearn:x0_sum[1m])`

 > **Notice**: If not specified all serving requests will be logged, to change the default configure "CLEARML_DEFAULT_METRIC_LOG_FREQ", for example CLEARML_DEFAULT_METRIC_LOG_FREQ=0.2 means only 20% of all requests will be logged.
 You can also specify per endpoint log frequency with the `clearml-serving` CLI.
-Check the CLI documentation with `cleamrl-serving metrics --help`
+Check the CLI documentation with `clearml-serving metrics --help`

 ### :fire: Model Serving Examples